zhaofeng-shu33/principal_sequence_of_partition/README.md

 ### options
 use `-DUSE_CXX11_ABI=OFF` if your system boost library is built by g++ version <=4.8.

-### with LEMON
-We provide a naive brute force search method to solve submodualr function minimization(SFM) problem.
+We provide a naive brute force search method to solve submodular function minimization(SFM) problem.
 For set with more than 10 elements, it is impractical.
 We use graph maximal flow(MF) to solve the special SFM problem.
 MF requires [lemon](https://lemon.cs.elte.hu/trac/lemon) library, which is enabled by default.

 This library is included in Ubuntu from 18.04, see [liblemon-dev](https://packages.ubuntu.com/bionic/liblemon-dev).